vibbits/functional_analysis_training/README.md

 > <i class="fa fa-arrow-right"></i> **Learning Outcomes:**
 > By the end of the course, learners will be able to:
 >
-> 1. Understand Nextflow's basic concepts & syntax: channels, processes, modules, workflows, etc.
+> 1. Explain the basic concepts and terminology of functional analysis, such as gene ontology, gene enrichment, pathways, and networks.
-> 2. Execute local and publicly available pipelines with different executors and environments
+> 2. Use online tools to annotate and analyse human and plant datasets.
-> 3. Write and run Nextflow pipelines
+> 3. Compare and contrast different organisms, including those without a reference genome, in terms of their functional analysis.
-> 4.Write and modify config files for storing parameters related to computing hardware as well as pipeline dependent parameters
+> 4. Briefly evaluate the biological significance of the gene sets obtained from functional analysis.
 >
 > <i class="fa fa-user"></i> **Target Audience:** Researchers, trainers, training providers
 >